anniezhengaz/Phase3Projecct-Tanzanian_Water_Wells/README.md

 | plotting_data  | Datasets created |

 ## Background
-Water is essential substance for life on Earth, and many people around the world have limited access.
+Water is the most essential substance for life on Earth, and many people around the world have limited access.
 In Tanzania, 16 out of 59 million people lack access to safe water, and can be forced to travel long distances (>3 miles on average) to collect water for basic needs every day.

 ## Motivation
 Gaining a better understanding of where wells need repair can help direct funding and resources to the places of greatest need, thus ensuring people in dire need of water can gain safe access.